 You will want to make sure that you get the best policy for your situation.

-The way I was able to find the best insurance for my family’s situation was by using the life insurance online calculator from Check24*.
+The way I was able to find the best insurance for my family’s situation was by using the life insurance online calculator from Tarifcheck*.

-Let me explain their life insurance in Germany calculator in detail to you.
+Let me explain this calculator in detail to you.

 I will also provide the most important German terms that you will need during the process.